 Equity Release and Lifetime Mortgages

-The product comes to an end on second death or if the surviving person has to go into care.
-In other words, both you and your partner are free to live in your home for the rest of your lives.
-The property also stays in your name.
+In the case of joint ownership, The product comes to an end on second death or if the surviving person has to go into care.
+In other words, both you and your partner are free to live in your home for the rest of your lives and the property also stays in your name.

 What can Equity Release be used for